 When I designed the apartment in my home, I considered two things: autism-friendly home modifications and sensory-friendly spaces.
 I have rented the apartment, fully furnished for both short and long-term rental.
 Due to my dedication to sensory-friendly living, I wanted to ensure that I designed a living space for autistic persons.
 Additionally, I wanted to provide a space for anyone with a sensory disorder or for people who experience sensory sensitivity and/or sensory overload.
 You have likely seen a lot of examples of sensory rooms for children.
 However, I have not found any examples of sensory-friendly living spaces or autism-friendly home modifications for adults.
 So I decided to share the case right from my home!

 To create a sensory-friendly living space, pay attention to each of the eight senses.
 You can flip through photos of the apartment at the end.

 Lighting is important.
 It is important to consider autism-friendly lighting and autism-friendly colours.
 In general, autism-friendly lighting avoids fluorescent lights and it includes adjustability.
 You can see examples of this in each room where there are both overhead lights and a floor or table lamp.
 It is important to offer different levels of brightness and adjustability.
 Each room also has access to natural light.
 I designed the orientation of the house to maximize natural light in the bedrooms in the morning and the combined kitchen, living room, and dining area throughout the afternoon into the evening.

-In the bathroom, an opaque window covering is over the window.
+In the toilet, an opaque window covering is over the window.
 In the bedroom and office, horizontal blinds offer multiple options to adjust light levels.
 Also, the electric fireplace offers another option altogether as a light source.

 Many people wonder which colours are suitable for autism.
 I kept the space feeling light and airy and chose white.
 In contrast, there are light oak cabinets for warmth.
 Finally, the floor is a medium-dark grey-brown.

 In autistic home decorating, less is more.
 You will notice that while there is décor in each room, there is also a lot of white space on purpose.